winwiz1/crisp-react/README.md

 heroku container:release web -a <app-name>
 ```
 Replace the  `<app-name>` placeholder with your Heroku app name.
 The app will have the URL: `<app-name>.herokuapp.com`.
+#### Option 2 - Build images in the cloud
+Recommended if you don't have a powerful development machine and/or cannot install Docker and Heroku CLI.
+It takes much longer than other build options.

+Perform the following steps after having cloned the repository:

+1. Create a new GitHub repository by visiting [repo.new](https://repo.new).
+2. Point the cloned repository to the newly created one and push it there.
+    ```
+    git remote set-url origin https://github.com/your-github-username/your-newly-created-repo
+    git push
+    ```
+3. Login to Heroku and create a new app.
+At this stage it has no content.
+Use the Settings tab to set the app's stack to 'container'.
+Then switch to the Deploy tab and choose GitHub as the deployment method.
+Finally trigger a manual build.
+Optionally enable automated builds.

 If you own a domain name, then it's recommended to add a CDN by implementing the optional steps described in the [Custom Domain and CDN](#custom-domain-and-cdn) section.
 It will significantly boost performance and improve security to some extent.
 The extent is limited due to the fact that the DNS record for your app e.g.`xxxxxx.herokudns.com` is public so the CDN can be bypassed with a potential attacker accessing your app directly.
 ### Using Google Compute Engine